 Physician Administered Drugs

 The Deficit Reduction Act of 2005 (DRA) requires states to collect Medicaid rebates for certain physician-administered drugs.
 Beginning January 1, 2006, States must collect utilization data for single source, physician-administered drugs in order to secure rebates for such drugs.
 Effective January 1, 2007, states must also collect National Drug Codes (NDC) for the 20 multiple source physician-administered drugs with the highest dollar volume in Medicaid.
 Beginning January 1, 2008, the DRA provides that states not collecting NDCs on these 20 drugs will not receive Federal matching payments for the drugs unless they receive a hardship waiver.
 For further information on this part of the DRA, please see the SMD letter on physician-administered drugs.

 The Centers for Medicare & Medicaid Services (CMS) previously published a listing of the top 20 multiple source physician-administered drugs.
-However, after a thorough search of the limited highest dollar volume Medicaid multiple source drugs, we proposed to stop publishing the list after we found that most of the drugs were low-cost products and would not effectively represent a benefit to the States in rebate collection.
-Further, we believe the State impact in removing the top 20 listing will be minimal, as virtually all States do not limit NDC numbers on claims for only these drugs, but require NDC submission for all physician-administered drugs.
+However, after a thorough search of the limited highest dollar volume Medicaid multiple source drugs, we proposed to stop publishing the list after we found that most of the drugs were low-cost products and would not effectively represent a benefit to the states in rebate collection.
+Further, we believe the impact on states in removing the top 20 listing was minimal, because virtually all states do not limit NDC numbers on claims for only these drugs, but require NDC submission for all physician-administered drugs.

 State Medicaid Reimbursement Information

 The Medicaid reimbursement chart outlines the methodologies and co-payment amounts utilized by states.
 Pharmacy payment requirements are outlined in Federal regulations at 42 CFR 447 Subpart F. The Code of Federal Regulations specifically covers payment requirements for estimated acquisition cost and reasonable dispensing fees.
 Co-payment amounts are addressed at 42 CFR 447.54.
 Information will be updated and posted on the web quarterly with the data provided for in the CMS approved state plans.
 We update the chart quarterly and archive the previous four quarters.